snowdriftcoop/snowdrift/CONTRIBUTING.md

 it goes into the master code.

-For volunteers interested in helping with code review, please choose to *watch* the code repositories (the main repo is at [git.snowdrift.coop] but we've also mirrored to [GitHub]).
+For volunteers interested in helping with code review, please choose to *watch* the code repositories (the main repo at [git.snowdrift.coop] and also the [GitHub] mirror if you use GitHub).
 Then, you can make general and in-line comments about new code as it is committed and before it goes into the master repository.

 ### Use of JavaScript